 Your driver’s license hearing request has to be filed within 10 days!

 A common misconception is that you lose your driving privileges immediately upon a DUI arrest.
 This is not true!
 While it may be a short window, you do have 10 calendar days from the date of your arrest to file an administrative driver’s license hearing request with the Utah Driver’s License Division (DLD).

-Many Utah criminal defense attorneys will not represent clients in the civil portion of a DUI or alcohol-related charge, but Schatz Anderson & Associates is here to help every step of the way.
-We believe in representing our clients from the beginning of the case to the end, including the civil fight to keep your driving privileges.
+Schatz Anderson & Associates is here to help every step of the way to represent you when many other Utah criminal defense attorneys choose not to represent clients for DUI or alcohol-related charges in civil court.
+We believe in representing our clients from the beginning of the case to the end, including the civil fight to keep your driving privileges and we inform you on how to keep your license after a DUI.
 Call our office at 801-210-9499 to receive help from a paralegal on filing the hearing request form properly free of charge and with no obligation to you.
 You also have the option of filling out and submitting the state’s form.

 The attorneys at Schatz Anderson & Associates are regarded as being skilled litigators by cops, prosecutors, and judges alike.
-We have handled hundreds of Motion Hearings and trials, and have been successful in either dismissing the case entirely, reducing the severity of the DUI, or negotiating favorable plea bargains.
+Being a leader in DUI trials in the state of Utah, we have handled hundreds of Motion Hearings and trials, and have been successful in either dismissing the case entirely, reducing the severity of the DUI, or negotiating favorable plea bargains.

 You have 10 days to submit a written request for an administrative driver’s license hearing with the Utah Driver’s License Division (DLD).
 After you submit the request, you will be mailed a notice of hearing in about 7-10 days.
 A hearing must be held within 29 days of the date of your arrest.
 Let us help you file your hearing request at no cost or obligation to you – call us at 801-210-9499!